SRTY Dividend: Yield, Schedule, and What to Expect

 Short answer

 SRTY's approximate Variable and not a meaningful part of the thesis; distributions, if any, come from interest on cash collateral and change with short-term rates yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -3x daily Russell 2000 and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+It tracks -3x daily Russell 2000 and passes through the income its holdings generate, usually quarterly, net of the 0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; SRTY is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the SRTY dividend work?

-SRTY holds the companies in -3x daily Russell 2000, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SRTY holds what is in -3x daily Russell 2000, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 ProShares UltraPro Short Russell2000 (SRTY) is a geared inverse exchange-traded fund from ProShares that seeks daily investment results, before fees and expenses, equal to negative three times (-3x) the daily performance of the Russell 2000 Index, a benchmark of roughly 2,000 U.S. small-cap stocks.
 The fund pursues this exposure primarily through swaps and other derivatives rather than by holding the underlying companies, so its reported portfolio is mostly cash, money market instruments, and swap positions rather than equities.
 SRTY launched on February 9, 2010 and carries a high expense ratio of about 0.95%, well above plain index ETFs, reflecting the cost of running a leveraged derivatives strategy.
 Assets under management are small and tend to swing with trader interest, generally in the tens of millions to roughly the low hundreds of millions of dollars during early 2026.
 The defining feature of SRTY is its daily reset: the -3x objective applies to one trading day at a time, and returns over any longer period depend on the path the index takes, not just its start-to-finish move.
 In choppy or volatile markets this daily compounding, combined with the high fee, typically causes the fund's value to bleed lower over weeks and months even if the Russell 2000 ends flat or modestly down.
 SRTY is designed for sophisticated traders who actively monitor positions and use it for short-term directional bets against small caps or as a brief hedge, and it is generally unsuitable as a long-term holding.

 If income is your goal, compare SRTY against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how SRTY's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how SRTY's income fits your real portfolio in Walnut.

 The bottom line on the SRTY dividend